-A bricklayer uses manufactured bricks, breeze blocks, concrete and mortar to build and repair inside and outside walls, tunnels, chimneys and archways.
+A bricklayer uses manufactured bricks, breeze blocks, pre-cut stone, concrete and mortar to build and repair inside and outside foundations, walls, tunnels, chimneys and archways.
 Work can be plain or ornamental.

 You could be:

-- measuring the area, then setting out bricks in position, starting with the corners
+measuring the area, then setting out bricks in position

-installing special materials into walls and floors to prevent moisture from entering internal rooms (known as damp proof coursing).
+installing special materials into foundations, walls and floors to prevent moisture from entering internal rooms (known as damp proof coursing).

 The figures below are only a guide.
 Actual pay rates may vary, depending on: